NickvisionApps/libnick/manual/README.md

 ### Breaking Changes
 #### App
 - Removed `App:InterProcessCommunicator` (can be easily recreated using the `Network::Socket` class)
+- Added `isPortable` parameter to `DataFileManager` to store config files in the executable directory instead
 #### Logging
 - Removed module
 #### Network